Mercurys Race in Shifty Conditions on the Estuary

 The Encinal Yacht Club Spring Series concluded on a beautiful sailing day, with John Hansen securing the overall series win after a close, competitive finale.
 With the sun out and an opening breeze of about five knots, PRO Randy Smith and assistant Stuart Engle started the first race right on time.

-With only seven entrants, Randy set an appropriately short starting line, creating several tight starts and minor contact at the line.
+Randy set an appropriately short starting line, creating several tight starts and minor contact at the line.
 As is typical on the Estuary, the wind was shifty and puffy, with frequent position changes upwind.
 Local sailors commented that the conditions were especially unstable, even by Estuary standards, making smart shift management and course-side selection essential to strong finishes.

+Among the race fleet were seven Mercury entrants.
 In the opening race, Mike Kennedy (skipper) and Melissa Ward (crew) edged John Hansen (skipper) and Scott Jenson (crew) by just a few feet in a dramatic finish.
 John Ravizza (skipper) and Chris Boome (crew) then established themselves as serious contenders by winning races two and three, with Hansen and Jenson finishing second in both.
 The order reversed in races four and five, as Hansen and Jenson defeated Ravizza and Boome to take first and second, respectively.

 Another local team, skipper Chris Davis and crew Volker Frank, delivered consistent results and finished third for both the day and the series.
 Jim and Kathy Bradley secured fourth place in the series, although a jib halyard issue prevented them from finishing the fourth race or starting the fifth race of the day.